Down Comforters: A Guide to Buying & Caring for Your Investment

 Processed down, which is used in most bedding and clothing, is a combination of down clusters, down fibers, and plumes, which are small, undeveloped feathers.
 This is a less than ideal purchase.

 What size down comforter is right for me?

-Unlike a fitted sheet, a down comforter is often longer than your bed, in order to drape over the sides, finally ending the battle for the blanket, enabling optimal snuggling.
+Unlike a fitted sheet, a down comforter is often longer than your bed to drape over the sides, finally ending the battle for the blanket and enabling optimal snuggling.
 This means you should measure a bit wider and longer than your bed, perhaps bending the tape around the sides of your mattress to determine the best down comforter size.

 As with most bed sizes, down comforters are usually sized: Twin, Full, Queen, King (a.k.a.
 Eastern King), and California King.
 Be careful not to get a “Full/Queen” when your bed is a Queen.
 In general, as mattresses become thicker, bed sizes become irregular.
 Always get out that measuring tape before buying.

 A comforter that is pure down may be labeled as such or indicated by the phrase "all down" or "100-percent down."
 It's important to know the percentage of down in a comforter because it directly affects the warmth, durability, and comfort of the product.
 Comforters that are not 100 percent down are filled with other ingredients, such as plain feathers.
 Products labeled as "goose down" are only legally required to contain a minimum of 90 percent real feathers, while products simply labeled "down" may contain less.

 To start a mantra we will repeat throughout this guide, always read the tag on your down comforter.

 How heavy should my down comforter be?
 What is ‘fill power’?